To download a PDF of my curriculum vitae, please click here.

 I am a recipient of the Truman Scholarship (NY, 2002), the Marshall Scholarship (2003), a Pre-Doctoral Fellowship from Stanford University’s Center for Democracy, Development, and the Rule of Law (2007/8), a Doctoral Fellowship from the National Council for Applied Economic Research (2010/11), and Doctoral Student Research Grants from Stanford’s Center for South Asia (2008, 2012).

-Recently, my co-authored work with Nikhar Gaikwad (“Culture, Capital & the Gender Gap in Political Economy Preferences: Evidence from Meghalaya’s Tribes”) has been awarded the Pi Sigma Alpha Award for Best Paper Overall and the Kellogg/Notre Dame Award for Best Paper in Comparative Politics presented at the Midwest Political Science Association’s annual 2017 meeting.
+Recently, the JOP published my solo-authored article, “Reform, Representation, and Resistance.”
+Another piece, co-authored work with Nikhar Gaikwad (“Culture, Capital & the Gender Gap in Political Economy Preferences: Evidence from Meghalaya’s Tribes”), is also forthcoming at the JOP.
+It was also awarded the Pi Sigma Alpha Award for Best Paper Overall and the Kellogg/Notre Dame Award for Best Paper in Comparative Politics presented at the Midwest Political Science Association’s annual 2017 meeting.

 Please see my CV for more details.